sitemapxml/USet/README.md

 ### Uninstall options
 To uninstall installed software you can run `uninstall` file inside `files` directory.

+### History
+This script is made from two repositories: [LAMP](https://github.com/sitemapxml/lamp) and [LEMP](https://github.com/sitemapxml/lemp) which were merged into one repository called [uset_alfa](https://github.com/sitemapxml/uset_alfa), from which is this project created.
+LAMP was first created and LEMP was created as a fork of LAMP which were adjusted to [NGINX](https://www.nginx.com/).
+Version [1.3.2](https://github.com/sitemapxml/lamp/tree/37a1456a00fb7312fb70249ead993d347a25bab8) of LAMP script is used as beginning version of USet family, so LAMP repository is not under active development anymore, but it will remain public for better understanding of USet script.

 ---

 ### Contributions and License